lequangtuyen543/lequangtuyen543/README.md

 # 👋 Hi, I'm Tuyen Le Quang!

-🎓 I'm an IT student and future full-stack developer from Vietnam.
+🎓 IT student from Vietnam, working toward becoming a full-stack web developer.
-💻 Currently focusing on **ReactJS (Frontend)** and **NodeJS (Backend)**.
+💻 Currently focused on ReactJS (Frontend) and NodeJS (Backend).
-🚀 Goal: đạt mức thu nhập cao 50–100 triệu/tháng và trở thành lập trình viên quốc tế trước năm 30 tuổi.
+🚀 Long-term goal: grow into a solid developer and work in an international environment.
-📚 I learn and work seriously like đi làm thật — kỷ luật, tập trung và luôn hướng tới chất lượng.
+📚 I approach learning like real work — disciplined, focused, and quality-oriented.

 ---